Yohannfra/neopixel_ble_controller/README.md

 ## Ble services and characteristics

-There is one service with two characteristics, one for sending commands and the other for reading the grid colors.
+There is one service with three characteristics, one for sending commands one for reading the grid colors and a third one to send notifications when the button is pressed.

+---

 ### Service UUID:
 UUID: **8e72bbe5-f777-5284-7849-b4a0b2ac70d2**

+---

 ### Characteristic for sending commands:
-UUID: **0000beb6-0000-1000-8000-00805f9b34fb**
+UUID: **0000beb6-0000-1000-8000-00805f9b34fb**\
+Properties: **WRITE** / **WRITE WITHOUT RESPONSE**

 #### Commands